 • excessively monitoring a person, micromanaging them, or setting unrealistic deadlines

-It is illegal in the United States to harass anybody based on gender, sexual orientation, race, religion, or disability.
+It is illegal in the United States to harass someone based on gender, sexual orientation, race, religion, or disability.

 Emotional abuse in the workplace may result in poor performance and have deeper emotional effects on a person’s self-esteem and self-worth.

-The short-term effects of emotional abuse can impact mental and physical health.
+In the short term, emotional abuse can affect mental and physical health.
 People may feel:

 As a person deals with the emotional effects, they may also feel some physical effects of the abuse.
 These effects can include: